Massive IoT Access With NOMA in 5G Networks and Beyond Using Online Competitiveness and Learning: Learning Algorithms

-Under this modeling, GPA can be seen as an $\mathbf{s}$-$\mathbf{t}$ shortest path problem in the corresponding TG, or equivalently, as finding the $\mathbf{s}$-$\mathbf{t}$ path with the highest reward (by transforming rewards to losses we can move from shortest path to longest path).
-Nonetheless, finding such an $\mathbf{s}$-$\mathbf{t}$ path is too complex because the number of nodes and the number of edges in the TG is exponentially large, e.g., for three frames, fifteen devices and a power level of two ($m_i=2$ for all $i$), the TG contains approximately one hundred thousand nodes and one billion edges.
-Due to the curse of dimensionality, we follow a \textit{distributed} approach to solve the power allocation learning problem.
-The approach is distributed in the sense that each device learns its own $\mathbf{s}$-$\mathbf{t}$ shortest path by exchanging information among other devices through the BS.
-(Of course, there is a trade-off here between complexity and information exchange that we left its analysis for future works.)
-We use a modified version of \textsc{exp3}~\cite{10.1137/S0097539701398375}---a popular reinforcement learning algorithm for the adversarial multi-armed bandit problem.
+Under this modelling, GPA can be seen as an $\mathbf{s}$-$\mathbf{t}$ shortest path problem in the corresponding TG, or equivalently, as finding the $\mathbf{s}$-$\mathbf{t}$ path with the highest reward (by transforming rewards to losses we can move from shortest path to longest path).
+Nonetheless, finding such an $\mathbf{s}$-$\mathbf{t}$ path is too complex because the number of nodes and the number of edges in the TG is exponentially large, e.g., for 3 frames, 15 devices, and a power level of two ($m_i=2$ for all $i$), the TG contains approximately 100000 nodes and $10^9$ edges.

+Due to the curse of dimensionality, we follow a \textit{distributed multi-agent} approach to solve the power allocation learning problem.
+The approach is distributed in the sense that each device learns its own $\mathbf{s}$-$\mathbf{t}$ shortest path by communicating with the BS.
+The distributed multi-agent approach uses the idea of agent cooperation through proper reward design.
+The reward is designed to be common for all devices to incite them to act cooperatively.
+This reward is in fact returned by the previously proposed online competitive algorithm, \textsc{bms}, in each frame.
+It is equal to the NSD in each frame.
+Each device uses a modified version of \textsc{exp3}~\cite{10.1137/S0097539701398375}---a popular reinforcement learning algorithm for the adversarial multi-armed bandit problem.
 For comparison purposes, we also adopt the classical tabular Q-learning algorithm~\cite{10.5555/551283}.

+\begin{remark}[Notes on \textsc{exp3} and deep reinforcement learning] \textsc{exp3} is generally used to solve non-stochastic learning problem, i.e., when the input to the learning problem is non-stochastic and thus it varies arbitrarily without explicitly known distribution.
+Specifically, \textsc{exp3} is proposed to solve the non-stochastic multi-armed bandit problem~\cite{10.1137/S0097539701398375}, contrary for example to the well-known upper confidence bound (\textsc{ucb}) algorithm that is proposed to solve the stochastic multi-armed bandit problem.
+The proposed framework---combining \textsc{exp3} and online competitive algorithms---is shown to be simple (in terms of complexity), scalable, and robust.